 Lambert Simnel and the Battle of Stoke by Michael John Bennett.
 Lambert Simnel appeared in Ireland in 1476, claiming to be Edward, Earl of Warwick, the Yorkist claimant to the English throne.
 (Warwick was actually confined in the Tower of London.)
 In 1487, after being crowned King Edward VI in Dublin, Simnel invaded England and was defeated by Henry VII's forces.
 He is said to have ended up as a servant in the royal kitchen!

 The Perfect Prince: The Mystery of Perkin Warbeck and His Quest for the Throne of England by Ann Wroe.
 Biography of one of the most intriguing and ambitious pretenders in history.

 The White Queen by Philippa Gregory.
-A novel about Elizabeth Woodville, wife of Edward IV.
-First book in the Cousins War series.
+A novel about Elizabeth Woodville, wife of Edward IV, from the Cousins War series.
 Other books in the series: The Lady of the Rivers, about Jacquetta of Luxembourg; The Red Queen, about Margaret Beaufort; The Kingmaker's Daughter, about Anne Neville; and The White Princess, about Elizabeth of York, wife of Henry VII.